developer-zebra/developer-zebra-site/src/ehs/3-0/guide/about/index.md

 * **Support for Android 5.x Lollipop is dropped**.
 Use [EHS 2.8](/ehs/2-8/guide/about) if Lollipop support is required.
 * **Bypass Keyguard feature is dropped -** Use [DevAdmin](/mx/devadmin) through Zebra EMDK or StageNow tools to configure this setting.
-* **Secure Mode feature is dropped -** Log files no longer designate "SECURED" or "UNSECURED" in log entries.
+* **Secure Mode feature is dropped -** Log files are no longer designated as "SECURED" or "UNSECURED" in log entries.

 -----